-Depreciation expense of \$102,055 was allocated to the Public, Education and Government program.
+Depreciation expense of \$91,360 and \$352 was allocated to the Public, Education and Government program and Cable Franchise programs, respectively.

 5. FRANCHISE AGREEMENT:

 In August 1976, the Authority granted a franchise to Dickinson Communications, Ltd. On October 2, 1979, the franchise was assigned to Dickinson Pacific Cablesystems, a partnership (Grantee).
 The franchise provided for the construction and operation of a Community Antenna Television System (CATV) within the Cities of Fountain Valley, Westminster, Huntington Beach, and Stanton, financed entirely by the Grantee through use of its own funds or other private capital.